5 Soothing Yoga Poses To Help Alleviate Knee Pain

 Healing Yoga tips for pain-free, healthy knees

 In order to keep our knees healthy, and recover through knee issues, we use a healing approach to our practice support optimal alignment of the knee.
 We stay out of the pain zone and work slowly and mindfully with our practice.
-Instead of striving to achieve complicated poses that compromise the knee, we modify the poses to meet us where we are, and adapt to our practice to meet us where we are.
+Instead of striving to achieve complicated poses that compromise the knee, we modify the poses to meet us where we are.

 1. Elevate the legs with Viparita Karani – Legs Up The Wall Pose